Playing AVI and DivX files

 Procedure

-1. Download and install 3ivx D4 CODEC per the installation instructions in the ReadMe file.
+1. Download and install 3ivx MPEG-4 CODEC per the installation instructions in the ReadMe file.

 3. Drag and drop .avi files onto DivX Doctor II.
 They will be converted into .mov files and stored on your hard drive at the location you specify.

-4. While some .avi files fail to convert -- again, none of these methods are foolproof -- the resulting .mov files generally play flawlessly in QuickTime.
-This method also fixes the problem with the soundtrack on AVIs that do not play properly using only the DivX for Mac CODEC.
+4. While some .avi files fail to convert — again, none of these methods are foolproof — the resulting .mov files generally play flawlessly in QuickTime.
+This method may also fix problems with the soundtrack on AVIs that do not play properly using only the DivX for Mac CODEC.

 Try the DivX for Mac CODEC